qilimanjaro-tech/qiboconnection-portfolio/README.md

 # qiboconnection-portfolio
-Portfolio of experiments executed with `qiboconnection`.
+This repository contains a portfolio of useful experiments, tools and protocols that can be executed with the qiboconnection library.